Plumsail/forms-docs/SharePoint/how-to/forms-for-groups.rst

 .. title:: Personalize SharePoint forms for user groups

 .. meta::
-   :description: Provide unique forms for users based on their membership in Azure AD, Office365 or SharePoint groups
+   :description: Provide unique forms for users based on their membership in Azure AD (Office 365) or SharePoint groups

-Personalize form based on user group in Azure Ad or Office365
+Personalize form based on user group in SharePoint or Azure AD (Office 365)
 ======================================================================================

 This article will show you how to create custom forms for users of different groups.
 Some ways are easier than others, but we want you to see all available options.